 A collection of business processes and policies, a QMS is primarily focused on planning and execution, primarily for the manufacturer’s customer base.

 You guessed it; WMS is a software system that manages a supply chain and warehouse.
 Essentially, it tracks and processes all of the warehouse operations from the time goods enter the warehouse until they move out, including the raw materials needed to make a product.

-All of this software can be utilized on their own, but they can create a more efficient, productive factory floor when integrated.
+All of this software can be utilized on its own, but it can create a more efficient, productive factory floor when integrated.

 Our goal of this post was to give you a broad understanding of the most commonly used terms, but if you still feel a bit lost, don’t fret.
 (Don’t worry – we have all been there at one point because let’s be honest, there are just a lot of shortened names and three-letter acronyms to learn.)
 If you need more information, check out this guide from Tech Target.
 It’s incredibly helpful and will help to fill any gaps.